nupplaphil/friendica/doc/en/developer/frontend.md

 Edit `view/theme/vier/style.css`.
 This does not affect frio.

-### 5.3 Frio colors
+### 5.3 Frio colors and schemes

+Frio exposes a few status colors as CSS custom properties in `style.css` (`--primary`, `--info`, `--success`, `--warning`, `--danger`, …), but there is no complete design-token system.
-Frio colors are **not** exposed as reusable CSS custom properties — they are emitted as literal values or PHP template variables per scheme.
-When writing frio CSS, copy color patterns from the existing `style.css` or scheme files rather than inventing global CSS variables.
+Most colors are still emitted as literal values or PHP template variables per scheme.
+So reuse an existing variable where one fits, but copy color patterns from `style.css` or the scheme files rather than inventing new global variables.

-The one stable layout variable you are likely to need is `--topbar-first-size` (defined in `view/theme/frio/css/style.css`); use `var(--topbar-first-size)` for layout that depends on the topbar height.
+A scheme (light / dark / black / gnome) is the user's **explicit choice**, not the operating system's — vier's light/dark variants work the same way.
+So **don't** add dark mode with `@media (prefers-color-scheme: dark)` in a base or component stylesheet: the OS preference is a different signal as the chosen scheme.
+Assuming they match would hand a light-scheme user a dark component, or the reverse.

-Test color changes across the four frio schemes (light, dark, black, gnome), the custom scheme, and the accent-color variants (the `scheme_accent` setting).
+Test color changes across all four frio schemes, the custom scheme, and the accent-color variants (`scheme_accent`).

 ### 5.4 Static presentation styles belong in CSS, not inline